electronicvisions/brainscales2-demos/1-single_neuron.rst

 BrainScaleS-2 single neuron experiments
 =======================================

-In order to use the microscheduler we have to set some enviroment varibles first:
+In order to use the microscheduler we have to set some environment variables first:

 .. include:: quiggeldy_setup.rst